The Food Dish

 1) Recipes must be original.
-As delicious as you find Paula Deen's Five-Layer Bars recipe, we can't consider it.
+As delicious as you find Martha Stewart's meatball recipe, we can't consider it.
 And don’t simply change the name—just as you wouldn’t want someone else to claim work that is yours, please do not claim someone else’s as your own.
 (If you found a recipe and tweaked it beyond recognition, you can submit that as your own.
 Family recipes are also acceptable.)

-If you have a photo of the dessert bar, please submit it, but photos are not required.
+If you have a photo of the food, please submit it, but photos are not required.

 E-mail recipes to editor[at]ldsliving[dot]com.
 (E-mail the editor.)

 We will be testing the recipes after we receive them.
-The winner will receive a $100 gift certificate to Deseret Book and will be announced along with two runners-up throughout May, starting on May 10, and the winning recipes will also be given at that time.
-In addition, our winner and runners-up will be featured in the recipe section of an upcoming issue of LDS Living magazine!
+The winner will receive a $100 gift certificate to Deseret Book and will be featured along with the runners-up in the recipe section of LDS Living magazine's holiday issue!